Der-Henning/tgtg/README.md

 This is the simplest but least flexible solution suitable for most operating systems.

 1. Download latest [Releases](https://github.com/Der-Henning/tgtg/releases) for your OS
-2. Unzip Archiv
+2. Unzip the archiv
 3. Edit ```config.ini``` as described in the file
 4. Run scanner

-You can run the scanner manually if you need it, add it to your autostart or create a service.
+You can run the scanner manually if you need it, add it to your system startup or create a service.

 ### Run with Docker

-My prefered method for servers using the pre build multi-arch linux images.
+My prefered method for servers using the pre build multi-arch linux images available on [Docker Hub](https://hub.docker.com/r/derhenning/tgtg).

 1. Install Docker and docker-compose
-2. Edit ```docker-compose.yml``` as described in the file
+2. Copy and edit ```docker-compose.yml``` as described in the file
 3. Run ```docker-compose up -d```

 The container creates a volume mounting ```\tokens``` where the app saves the TGTG credentials after login.
-These credentials will be reused on every start of the container.
+These credentials will be reused on every start of the container to avoid the mail login process.
 To login with a different account you have to delete the created volume.

 ### Run from source